apache/incubator-kie-kogito-runtimes/README.md

     * Open menu item *Administration*, link *Manage versions*, release the version.

-    * Create new versions if needed.
+    * Create a new version if needed.
+There should be at least 2 unreleased non-FUTURE versions.

 * Upload the zips and documentation and update the website